About Moore Park

 Built by John T. Moore, the careful planning of ‘Moore Park’ included tasteful marketing of the area to this city’s wealthiest.
 In 1891 there were even two new bridges built to encourage investment in the area: the original steel bridge on St.Clair (over the Vale of Avoca), and the original wooden bridge on Moore Avenue (over Spring Valley Ravine).
 These bridges add a scenic quality to the already pastoral and suburban characteristics of Moore Park.

-A beautiful place live, homes in Moore Park are highly coveted.
+A beautiful place to live, Moore Park real estate is highly coveted.
 Naturally, this is an expensive area of Toronto, but you will be hard-pressed to find any ‘monster homes’.
 Neighbourhood homes, although impressive, stand subtly amidst an idyllic backdrop.
 If you’re willing to pay a little bit (sometimes a lot) more for your home (and able to) we recommend looking at Moore Park.